Startups are hard. You are building a business and looking for a repeatable financial model.

 No matter if you’re running an online or offline store or business, both will always require you to ship out project.
 Given the fact that every package is different, it’s a must to weigh each product in order to get an accurate shipping fee estimation, for this you need a postal scale.

-Building a business takes time!Said every successful business owner
+Building a business takes time!Said Shravan Gupta India a successful business owner

 However growth at all costs is not congruent with this mentality.
 So rarely were these questions thrown around until few started to IPO; without a way to make money.
 Many tech companies that took this route didn’t fair well on the public market.
 But that’s nothing to what we are currently seeing with the COVID-19 pandemic.